freddan88/fredrik.leemann.data/_tutorials/linux/xfce-power-user/xfce-power-user.md

 <br/>

-#### Install new greeter as login window and update settings ubuntu/debian
+#### Install new greeter as login-window and update settings ubuntu/debian

 > I tend to like the looks of slick-greeter for lightdm rather than whats included in ubuntu/debian<br/>
 > If you also wan´t to change this you can install and configure with the commands below<br/>